Most opinions are that fresh vegetables are better than frozen ones. But is this always true? I did some research and came up with this.

 Other vegetables are better frozen after they have been cooked.
 For example, spinach is high in iron, but it loses a lot of this nutrient when it is cooked.

-If you freeze spinach after cooking, you will still get the benefits of the iron.
+If you freeze spinach after cooking, you will still get the benefits of iron.
 Also, potatoes are starchier when they are boiled.
 If you freeze them after boiling, the starch will turn into sugar, and the potato will taste sweeter.

 Additionally, fresh vegetables are usually better than frozen ones because freezing the veggies will destroy some of their nutrients.